-เองง แ ian signincant level.
-2. Conflict with or obstruct implementation of an adopted air quality plan?
-X • roject will not conflict with or obstruct impler See J-1 above. nentation of the regional air quality 3.
-Expose sensitive receptors to substantial pollutant concentrations?
-X harrov dry, co are kept largely on dry lots and in a free standed and turned regularly to break it up and composted state the manure does not emit as not kept on site. allow it to dry in a roofed facility.
-In a 4.
-See 1 Create objectionable odors affecting a substantial number of people?
-3 above X ublic Services and Utilities the project have the potential to: 1.
-Result in the need for new or physically altered public facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: a.
+Conflict with or obstruct implementation of an adopted air quality plan?

+The project will not conflict with or obstruct implementation of the regional air quality plan.
+See J-1 above.

+3. Expose sensitive receptors to substantial pollutant concentrations?

+Cattle are kept largely on dry lots and in a free stall barn so that manure can be harrowed and turned regularly to break it up and allow it to dry in a roofed facility.
+In a dry, composted state the manure does not emit a significant odor.
+The manure is sold and is not kept on site.

+Create objectionable odors affecting a substantial number of people?
+X

+K. Public Services and Utilities

+- 1. Result in the need for new or physically altered public facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: - a.
 Fire protection?

-X b.
+b.
 Police protection?
+X

+c.
+Schools?
+X

-X C. Schools?
-X d.
-Parks or other recreational activities?
-X e.
+d.
+Parks or other recreational activities? Х

+e.
 Other public facilities; including the maintenance of roads?
+X

-X While the project represents an incremental contribution to the need for services, the increase will be minimal.
+While the project represents an incremental contribution to the need for services, the increase will be minimal.
 Moreover, the project meets all of the standards and requirements identified by the Pajaro Valley Fire Protection District, and school, park, and transportation fees to be paid by the applicant will be used to offset the incremental increase in demand for school and recreational facilities and public roads.

-2. Result in the need for construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? and ha ave (nt of Public Woks Drainage staff have determined that downstream storm facin drainage associated with the project (lities are adequate to handle the 3. nev faci faci cou sult in the need for construction of wwater or wastewater treatment lities or expansion of existing lities, the construction of which ald cause significant environmental ects?
-X The project will rely on an individual well for water supply.
+2. Result in the need for construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

+Department of Public Works Drainage staff have reviewed the drainage information and have determined that downstream storm facilities are adequate to handle the increase in drainage associated with the project (Attachment 9).

+3. Result in the need for construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

+The project will rely on an individual well for water supply.
 Public water delivery facilities will not have to be expanded.

 The project will be served by an on-site sewage disposal system, which will be adequate to accommodate the relatively light demands of the project.

-4. trea use a violation of wastewater atment standards of the Regional ter Quality Control Board?
-X
+4. Cause a violation of wastewater treatment standards of the Regional Water Quality Control Board?